 Preheat oven to 325° (convection not recommended).
 Put rosemary sprigs and garlic inside turkey body cavity.
 Gently push your hand between skin and turkey breast to separate skin from breast.
 Spread about half the butter over breast under skin.
 Melt remaining butter and brush lightly over top of turkey.
 Coat a V-shaped rack with cooking-oil spray and set in a 12- by 17-inch roasting pan.
 Place turkey, breast down, on the rack.
 Roast turkey for 1 3/4 hours.

 Meanwhile, cook turkey wing tips and neck for pan gravy.
 Remove turkey from oven and turn breast side up.
 Return to oven.
 Roast until a meat thermometer inserted straight down through thickest part of breast to the bone registers 160°, 45 to 60 minutes longer.

 Tip turkey to drain juices from cavity into pan and transfer to a platter.
 Let stand in a warm place, uncovered, for 15 to 30 minutes.
 Finish gravy, then carve turkey.

 Note: In nutritional analysis, sodium is N/A.

+Use a turkey that hasn't been infused with broth or butter.
+Total time does not include curing.
 MyRecipes is working with Let's Move!, the Partnership for a Healthier America, and USDA's MyPlate to give anyone looking for healthier options access to a trove of recipes that will help them create healthy, tasty plates.
 For more information about creating a healthy plate, visit www.choosemyplate.gov.